-Jennifer Evans-Cowley, PhD, AICP, is the Associate Dean for Academic Affairs and Administration for the College of Engineering and a Professor of City and Regional Planning at The Ohio State University.
+Jennifer Evans-Cowley, PhD, AICP is the Vice Provost for Capital Planning and Regional Campuses and Professor of City and Regional Planning at The Ohio State University.

 Are we using technology to plan for utopias?
 Or are we luddites who are ignoring an inevitable future?
 Should we be for our against smart cities?
 Two recent books take on this debate.